Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.V8.Native.win-x86/readme.txt

    POST-INSTALL ACTIONS
    ====================
-   If in your system does not `msvcp140.dll` assembly, then download and install the Visual C++ Redistributable for Visual Studio 2015 (https://www.microsoft.com/en-us/download/details.aspx?id=53840).
+   If in your system does not `msvcp140.dll` assembly, then download and install the Microsoft Visual C++ 2015 Redistributable (https://www.microsoft.com/en-us/download/details.aspx?id=53840).

    =============